alexkazik/scientific/README.md

 Shortcuts: `Precision::INTEGER` for integer calculations (aka `Decimals(0)`) and `Precision::F64` for calculations with a slightly better precision as an f64 (aka `Digits(16)`).

+## Shifting

+The shifting operators do shift by one digit (and not one bit as you may expected).

 ## Features

+- `serde`: Enable De-/Serialization with serde.

 - `std`: If activated the library requires `std` and the `std::error::Error` trait is implemented for all error types.
   Without it the library is `no_std`.